GeenethMedagedara/Advanced_Sentiment_Analysis_Restaurant_Reviews/README.md

 ---

-A full-stack Aspect-Based Sentiment Analysis (ABSA) system that scrapes real user reviews and extracts opinions/sentiments from the reviews using NLP and deep learning technics.
+A full-stack Aspect-Based Sentiment Analysis (ABSA) system that scrapes real user reviews and extracts opinions/sentiments from the reviews using NLP and deep learning techniques and then saves the data in a cloud database for later use to visualize and gain insights about the state of the business.

 ## Table of Contents